Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

     #) The 'Alarm System' if activated must start before the start time of the 'Event'

- #) *Let the User to create 'Flexible Event' for everyday short and low priority appointments.*
+ #) *Let the User to create 'Flexible Event' with a flexible time.*

     #) The system must provide a 'Flexible Event' flag when the User is creating a new 'Event'

-    #) A 'Flexible Event' can be overlapped to an another 'Event'
+    #) A 'Flexible Event' have a duration and a time intervall.

-    #) A 'Flexible Event' can be copied and pasted on the Calendar and be repeated on several days of the same Week.
+    #) If a normal event is overlapped to a 'Flexible Event' this one rearrange itself in order to remain in the time interval and without overlaps.

-    #) A 'Flexible Event' can be easly suppressed.
+    #) If 'Flexible Event' can't remain the time interval don't rearrange itself and remeins overlapped with other event.

 ---------------------------------